How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 Step 2: Assess Your Current Coverage Needs

 Before you simply replicate your existing policy, ask yourself: Has anything changed?
 A finished basement, a new roof, a home addition, or a major purchase can all affect how much coverage you actually need.
-This is also a good time to review your dwelling replacement cost versus your home's market value — they're not the same number.
+This is also a good time to review your dwelling replacement cost versus your home's market value.
+They're not the same number, and rebuild costs have climbed sharply over the past several years.

 Step 3: Compare Apples-to-Apples Quotes

-Get quotes from at least 3–5 different insurers and make sure you're comparing equivalent coverage — same dwelling limit, same deductible, same liability amounts, and same endorsements.
+Get quotes from at least 3 to 5 different insurers and make sure you're comparing equivalent coverage: same dwelling limit, same deductible, same liability amounts, and same endorsements.
 Price alone is misleading if one quote strips out coverage the other includes.
+Our full guide on how to compare home insurance policies walks through this in detail.

 Pincher's Pro Tip